FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-mongo.md

 ---
 # SQL

-Projects where SQL is ideal:
+Projects where you might use SQL:

 - Data requirements which can be identified up-front
-- standards-based proven technology with good developer experience and support.
+- Where you want standards-based proven technology with good developer experience and support.

 ---
 #NoSQL

-Projects where NoSQL is ideal:
+Projects where you might use NoSQL:

 - You have lots of data that needs to be stored which is unstructured
-- Simpler or looser project objectives, able to start coding immediately
+- Simpler/looser project objectives, able to start coding immediately
-- You generally don't need to define your schema up front, so if you have changing requirements this might be a good point
+- You generally don't need to define your schema up front
 - Scalability and speed needs